The 5 Best Tabletop Electronic Drum Sets (2023)

 2. Pyle PTED01 7-Pad Portable Digital Tabletop Drum Set

-Entry-level electronic drum set with 215 percussion voices
+Entry-level electronic drum set with 215 percussion voices.

 View Price at Amazon

-This set has plenty of sound options, including 215 percussion voices, 128 GM voices, and 25 preset drum kits, so you can find the perfect sound to suit your style.
+The Pyle PTED01 has plenty of sound options, including 215 percussion voices, 128 GM voices, and 25 preset drum kits, so you can find the perfect sound to suit your style.
 Plus, the built-in USB port allows for easy integration with your existing music setup, which allows connection to your Mac or PC for added versatility.

 Pros